Our SENCo is Beck Preece

 We may feel that a child requires a bit of extra support to ensure that they don’t fall behind.
 Parents are always informed if we are putting in additional support for their children.

-Sometimes children arrive from a previous setting already identified as having a special educational need.
-In these cases, liaison takes place between Woodfield Infant School and the previous setting so that transfer can be as smooth as possible for these children and their families.
+Where children arrive from a previous setting already identified as having a special educational need liaison will take place between Woodfield Infant School and the previous setting so that transfer can be as smooth as possible for these children and their families.

 Assessment of children with SEND

 Once a concern has been raised (by the child, a parent, class teacher or the SENCo) the school may assess your child further to allow clearer identification of the nature of the need and therefore find the best way of ensuring appropriate provision.

 All children who have special educational needs or disabilities have their progress carefully recorded and have specific targets set.
 These targets are recorded in a Personal Support Plan (PSP).
 They are regularly monitored and reviewed termly.
-New targets are set according to your child’s progress and needs.
+New targets are set according to your child’s progress and current needs.
 Your child’s progress and targets can be discussed with class teachers or the SENCo at any time.
 Progress against these targets is also discussed with parents at a termly parents’ evening.